 The Detroit River International Crossing (DRIC) Environmental Assessment Study is being conducted by a partnership of the federal, state and provincial governments in Canada and the United States in accordance with the requirements of the Canadian Environmental Assessment Act (CEAA), the Ontario Environmental Assessment Act (OEAA), and the U.S. National Environmental Policy Act (NEPA).
 In 2006, the Canadian and U.S. Study Teams completed an assessment of illustrative crossing, plaza and access road alternatives.
-This assessment is documented in two reports: Generation and Assessment of Illustrative Alternatives Report - Draft November 2006) (Canadian side) and Evaluation of Illustrative Alternatives Report (December 2006) (U.S. side).
-The results of this assessment led to the identification of an ACA (ACA).
+This assessment is documented in two reports: Generation and Assessment of Illustrative Alternatives Report (Draft November 2006) (Canadian side) and Evaluation of Illustrative Alternatives Report (December 2006) (U.S. side).
+The results of this assessment led to the identification of an Area of Continued Analysis (ACA).

-Within the ACA, practical alternatives were developed for the crossings, plazas and access routes alternatives.
-The evaluation of practical crossing, plaza and access road alternatives is based on the following seven factors:
+Within the ACA, practical alternatives were developed for the crossing, plaza and access route alternatives.
+The evaluation of practical crossing, plaza and access route alternatives is based on the following seven factors: